-Dr. Light recommends a serum albumin (pleural albumin ratio of less than 1.2 mg/dl) to confirm whether the effusion is indeed exudative.
+Dr. Light recommends a serum albumin – pleural fluid albumin gradient of less than 1.2 mg/dl) to confirm whether the effusion is indeed exudative.

-For transudates, the pleural effusion/serum albumin gradient should be lower than 0.6 while the serum-effusion albumin gradient should be more than 1.2 gm/dL.
+For transudates, the pleural effusion/serum albumin gradient should be lower than 0.6 while the serum-effusion albumin gradient should be 1.2 gm/dL or higher..

 Medical practitioners can also evaluate the following to determine a possible pseudoexudative pleural effusion:

 - Effusion/serum albumin ratio of less than 0.6 for transudates and equal to or more than 0.6 for exudates

 - Pleural fluid NT-pro-BNP equal to or more than 1,300 pg/mL for transudates and less than 1,300 pg/mL for exudates

 - Pleural fluid cholesterol levels lower than 55 mg/L in transudates and equal to or higher than 55 mg/L for exudates

 - Effusion/serum cholesterol ratio lower than 0.3 for transudates and equal to or higher than 0.3 for exudates